Prodge/weather/README.md

 ```
 The last command installs a manpage for weather, if you do not have man installed or do not want this then simply do not run that command.
 If it gives you an error when you do run it then dont worry, all of that information is present in the readme.

-Alternatively you can compile it for yourself using 'make' and copy the 'weather' binary to your desired location
+Alternatively you can compile it for yourself using 'make' and copy the 'weather' binary to your desired location.

 If you do not wish to install git, you can dewnload this repository as a zip (button to the right), extract it, and run the commands above (except for the first one).